-Bridging loans are defined as a short-term financial product that enables you to “bridge” the period between the sale of your old house or commercial property and the impending purchase of a new one or the refurbishment of a structure, funded by a refurbishment loan in many cases.
+Bridging loans are a short-term financial product that enables you to “bridge” the period between the sale of your old house or commercial property and the impending purchase of a new one or the refurbishment of a structure, funded by a refurbishment loan in many cases.

-In many cases, taking out a bridging loan allows homeowners to move into the new property while waiting for someone to buy their old house.
+Often, a bridging loan allows homeowners to move into the new property while waiting for someone to buy their old house.

-Commercial bridging loans can help companies purchase a new property to expand their business, build a new structure, or refurbish existing structures that they can eventually lease out to tenants.
+Commercial bridging loans can help companies purchase a new property to expand their business, build a new structure, or refurbish existing structures they can eventually lease out to tenants.